Toni Willé: Pussycat

 Their follow-up Georgie reached at No.4 in the Netherlands, "Smile" (also in 1976) went to No.2 and My Broken Souvenirs, both became No. 1 hits in the Top 40.
 These songs were translated into German for single release in Germany.
 They also released a German version of "Mississippi".
 But it did not do as well as the English version.
 Apart from these songs, they also came out with German versions of "Take Me, Take Me" (Heute Heute Heute) and "Pasadena".
 With "Same Old Song" and "Doin' La Bamba" both huge hits of the 1980, they were able to get a taste of the old Motown songs once more.
 During the following 10 years, six albums and 17 singles were produced, all successful.

-Pussycat continued to record albums and singles as well as perform all over the world throughout the late 70's and early 80's before breaking up in 1985.
+Pussycat continued to record albums and singles as well as perform all over the world throughout the late '70s and early '80s before breaking up in 1985.
 Betty focused on raising a family, Marianne became the owner of a bar in Brunssum, and Toni, who has a son and daughter, is the only one who pursued a professional career in music.
 In 1999, however, the three of them got back together to perform at several reunion concerts.
 More recently Pussycat contributed to the country band Major Dundee's single "Somewhere Someone" in 2005 and singer Dennis Jones' Dutch reggae cover of their signature hit song "Mississippi" in 2007.